akoskm/akoskm.github.io/_posts/2016-09-19-browserify-production-boilerplate.md

 ### Production build

-The final script is produced by [minifyify](https://github.com/ben-ng/minifyify) (which internally uses [uglify-js](https://github.com/mishoo/UglifyJS2)), because it creates smaller bundles then uglify-js itself.
+The final script is produced by minifyify (which internally uses [uglify-js](https://github.com/mishoo/UglifyJS2)), because it creates smaller bundles then uglify-js itself.
 The final bundle was 811 KB with uglify-js while with minifyify only 596 KB.

-The basic command for doing a minifyify-ed build looks like:
+The command for doing a minifyify-ed build looks like:

 <pre><code class="hljs text">browserify src/blueprint3d.js -p [minifyify --no-map] > example/js/blueprint3d.js
 </code></pre>